Pallant House Gallery Anti-Racism Statement

 We are committed to educating ourselves on the issues facing the black community today and how we can play a part in changing our sector to be more inclusive.

-Here are just some of the resources we have been using.
 This is a growing list, which we will continue to add to.
 It may also be useful to you – please join us in our learning.